 Cannabinoids that bind to CB1 receptors are responsible for our mood, how we handle different emotions, our movements, and how we cope with pain when it occurs.
 CB2 receptors, on the other hand, can be found within our immune system and control the body’s response to pain and inflammation.
 CBD works with the naturally occurring cannabinoids in our body to reduce inflammation and treat pain at its source.

 Research has shown that CBD has a generally positive impact on our health and can be used as a daily supplement, helping to keep our bodies fit and healthy.
 CBD can also be used to help with a variety of different conditions.
-It is important to remember that, while CBD cannot cure these conditions, what it can do is drastically improve the
+It is important to remember that, while CBD cannot cure these conditions, what it can do is drastically improve the quality of life and make things more manageable.

 Paying close attention to the THC and CBD content of a strain is not just crucial for ensuring that your medical needs are met, but also checking that you are not unknowingly consuming large quantities of THC daily.
 While there is nothing wrong with THC, daily intake when you are not seeking its psychoactive effects can prove to be somewhat annoying after a while.
 It is all well and good, preventing an epileptic fit or chronic numbing pain.
+Still if you are left feeling intoxicated and unable to perform daily tasks, you are not exactly improving your quality of life.

 High CBD strains tend to have a lower than average THC content, and as a result, psychoactive effects should be minimal.
 It has even be found that CBD can counter the effects of THC and, when strong enough, completely eradicate its effects.